 When you look into the night sky, you look back in time.
 Moonlight bounced off the lunar surface nearly two seconds ago.
 Light from the bright star Vega left about 26 years ago.
 And the light from the Andromeda galaxy began its journey to our telescopes about 2 million years ago.

 But how far back in time can you see?
 Could you see, with a big enough telescope, the first stars and galaxies?
 And could you see the light from the great flash of the Big Bang itself?
-The answer to the second question is… almost.
+The answer to the third question is… almost.
 With radio telescopes, astronomers have detected faint light that fills the universe, and which has all the telltale signs of the first light to emerge from the hot universe just 380,000 years after the Big Bang.

 Right after the Big Bang, the universe was hot… millions of degrees Kelvin.
 As the universe expanded, it cooled.
 But for hundreds of thousands of years it was still too hot for protons and electrons to combine into hydrogen.
 So the early universe was a hot glowing fog of charged subatomic particles that scrambled photons in all directions.